 - Plumbing.
 Water-based disasters can be particularly jarring if you aren’t expecting them.
 Check your pipes regularly, and avoid hard-handed fix-it jobs.
 They aren’t likely to last, and it’s best to call a trained professional if you encounter a disaster.
 Do-it-yourself ventures are good when it comes to painting or home-improvement, but it’s best to leave plumbing issues to professionals.

 - Mold.
 Like mentioned above, mold infestations can tear apart your home in a matter of years.
-They can also cause serious health issues, including infections and breathing problems, if left to fester in your walls.
+They can also cause serious health issues, including infections and breathing problems if left to fester in your walls.
 Avoid letting any area of your home become damp or wet, and be sure to air out kitchens, bathrooms, and laundry rooms whenever they start to feel humid.
 If the problem becomes excessive, invest in dehumidifiers to fix the problem entirely.

 - Be prepared for natural disasters.
 If you live in an area prone to flooding or storms, be sure to invest heavily in disaster protection.
 Earthquakes, tornadoes, and hurricanes are also things to think about when thinking about disaster protection.
-Improving the windows and doors for example in a hurricane prone area, may mean the protection you need to save your home should a hurricane come that way.
+Improving the windows and doors for example in a hurricane-prone area may mean the protection you need to save your home should a hurricane come that way.

-Home ownership can be an incredible rewarding thing, especially if you think about problems before they occur.
+Home ownership can be an incredibly rewarding thing, especially if you think about problems before they occur.
 Prevention is the best method of treatment when it comes to problems like these, but preparation is the next best thing.
 Be aware of your surroundings, and take steps to solve problems wisely when they do occur.
 Always have a professional look at serious issues that arise in your home to ensure tiny problems don’t turn into major disasters.